gitlabform/gitlabform/docs/index.md

   ![GitLabForm logo](images/gitlabform-logo.png)
 </figure>

-is a specialized configuration as a code tool for GitLab projects, groups and more using hierarchical configuration written in YAML.
+is a specialized configuration as a code tool for GitLab:

+* application settings,
+* groups,
+* projects,

+...and more using hierarchical configuration written in YAML.

 ## Why?